raycast/extensions/extensions/auto-work/README.md

 # Motivation

-- Clear and concise writing
-- Attention to detail
+- Clear and concise writing, Attention to detail
-- Creative problem solving
 - Collaborative approach to work
 - Adaptable and flexible mindset
 - Time management and prioritization skills